junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 "Wouldn't they get exposed lying if someone really tested their theories?"
 Dean throws a glance at the ghost, seeing his solemn look, eyes locked on the screen.

 The light from the laptop shines bright, almost piercing through the foggy color the ghost is in, making him more transparent and pale than before.
 But somehow Dean thinks he can see him more clear this way, maybe it's the distance.
-He can see the five o'clock stubble covering his jaw, the skin tanned and covered with pole and hair, not the smoothened blank sheet that makes him like a two-dimensional illustration the ghosting glare makes him look.
+He can see the five o'clock stubble covering his jaw, lips dry and chapped, the skin tanned and covered with poles and hairs, not the smoothened blank sheet that is no different from a two-dimensional illustration the ghosting glare makes him look.
 There was a real person there, before the ghost, underneath the ghost, maybe there still is.
 Dean blinks, taking a deep breath in then breathing it out.

-"Then maybe there aren't so many ghosts around for them to be tested."
+"Maybe there aren't so many ghosts around for them to be tested."
 The ghost says, thinking. "-- which makes me a weird one."

 "Or a lucky one."
 Dean says quickly.
 "You never know."